 ASBESTOS DISPOSAL

-High risk asbestos products, like damaged asbestos insulation or loose fibre asbestos, can only be taken away from a site following legislation stated in the Carriage of Dangerous Goods Act 2009.
-The Carriage of Dangerous Goods Act 2009 stipulates that a separate waste carrier's license is needed and that the asbestos waste must be disposed of in a certified hazardous waste disposal site.
-For your own peace of mind the use of a registered Brigg asbestos removal company will give them the responsibility of following all rules and guidelines, including the safe-keeping of all operations and disposal documents for three years, at the least in case it is needed later on.
+If the asbestos has been damaged, or if it is loose fibre asbestos, it has to be moved and disposed of as outlined by the Carriage of Dangerous Goods Act 2009 (CDG 2009).
+The CDG 2009 act says a separate waste carrier's license is necessary and the waste has to be transported to a licensed hazardous waste disposal site that is authorised by the government.
+To put your mind at rest the hiring of a certified Brigg asbestos removal company gives them the responsibility of following all rules and regulations, including the storage and safe-keeping of all operations and disposal paperwork for three years, at the least in case it's needed down the road.

 THE PHASES OF WORK